ValerasNarbutas/ValerasNarbutas/README.md

 👨‍💻 I'm Valeras Narbutas, a developer based in Vilnius, Lithuania.

-💻 Currently, I'm contributing to Microsoft 365 Patterns and Practices, an open source initiative that provides guidance and best practices for developing solutions on the Microsoft 365 platform.
+💻 Currently, I'm contributing to Microsoft 365 Patterns and Practices, an open-source initiative that provides guidance and best practices for developing solutions on the Microsoft 365 platform.

+🌟 I have been recognized as a Microsoft Most Valuable Professional (MVP) in M365 award category for my contributions to the community and the Microsoft ecosystem.
+This award is a testament to my commitment to sharing knowledge, leading by example, and helping others grow in the tech field.

-💡 I believe that creating open source code and helping the community is important because it allows us to collaborate, learn from each other, and make a positive impact on the world.
+💡 I believe that creating open-source code and helping the community is important because it allows us to collaborate, learn from each other, and make a positive impact on the world.
 By contributing to open source projects, we can make technology more accessible, secure, and useful for everyone.

-🙌 I'm proud to be a part of this community and look forward to continuing to contribute to open source initiatives.
+🙌 I'm proud to be a part of this community and look forward to continuing to contribute to open-source initiatives.
 Thank you for your support!

 🌟 In addition to my work on open source projects, I'm also a mentor in Women in Tech, a program that supports and empowers women in technology.

 👩‍🏫 As a mentor, I work with aspiring women technologists to provide guidance, advice, and support as they navigate their careers.

-💪 I'm passionate about helping to create a more diverse and inclusive tech industry, and believe that mentorship is one of the most effective ways to do so.
+💪 I'm passionate about helping to create a more diverse and inclusive tech industry and believe that mentorship is one of the most effective ways to do so.

 👩‍💻 By working with women in tech, I hope to help inspire the next generation of technologists and create a more equitable and innovative tech industry for all.